solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Create Multi-Sig Transaction

 1. Follow the normal procedure to [send payment](https://docs.solarwallet.io/guide/04-wallet-guide.html#send-payment).
 2. The owner of the other account(s) should go to the account page and look for "Transactions to co-sign".
-Identify the particular transaction and select "Review". if there is a password, type in password and press enter to authorize the transaction.
+Identify the particular transaction and select "Review".
+If there is a password, type in password and press enter to authorize the transaction.
 If not, simply click "Confirm" to authorize the payment.

 ![](/images/screen-shot-2019-03-05-at-15.24.05.png)